www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility-and-design/weekly-t43-ensure-that-website-design-is-accessible-and-good.md

 * [ ] Add a background effect to interactive elements, where the background around the mouse is highlighted by color or light.
 # Completed Tasks
+* [o] Consider Latvian style decorations for things like the footer bar. -> This is not relevant for now.
+* [x] The websites logo does not work on iPhone. -> It now works, but I did not change anything.
 * [x] Alternating line and list elements color is independent of priority level.
   The alternating color of lower priority items is too bright.
 * [x] Make website more presentable.